How to Handle Your Bitcoin and Crypto Losses for Tax Purposes

 Once you have your total capital gains and losses added together on the form 8949, you transfer the total amount onto your 1040 Schedule D.

 One idea for saving money is to use an automated crypto tax service to calculate your total capital gains/losses on all of your trades for the year and have it auto-generate your 8949.
-Then take this data and give it to your CPA or simply plug it into TurboTax Online to take care of the remainder of your tax return.
+Then take this data and give it to your CPA or simply plug it into your favorite tax filing software like TurboTax Cryptocurrency or TaxAct Cryptocurrency to take care of the remainder of your tax return.

 CryptoTrader.Tax directly integrates into the TurboTax online platform.